MarineSensitivities/marsens/README.md

-# oesi4r
+# msens
-R library of functions for BOEM's offshore environmental sensitivity index
+R library of functions for mapping marine sensitivities, sponsored by BOEM